Using the Services of an Agent, Distributor or Re-seller is an Easy Way to Enter the Japanese Market

 Commission rates vary according to the product and contract terms.

-Once an agent or distributor agreement is signed and the UK company‘s products gain a foothold in the Japanese market, the UK company may want to establish a representative office in Japan to support the distributor’s sales and marketing efforts.
+Once an agent or distributor agreement is signed and the overseas company‘s products gain a foothold in the Japanese market, the overseas company may want to establish a representative office in Japan to support the distributor’s sales and marketing efforts.